Berlin air show to give glimpse of delayed airport

 But as much as the deals, the chatter around the chalets is likely to centre on fears the faltering global economy is finally catching up with the civil aircraft industry.

-Airbus and Boeing, which battle for the bulk of a jet market estimated at $100 billion a year, have long trumpeted their resilience, arguing airlines need to modernise their fleets to cope with high fuel costs and that growth in Asia and the Middle East can offset weakness in the United States and Europe.
+Airbus and Boeing, which battle for the bulk of a jet market estimated at $100 billion a year, have long trumpeted their resilience, arguing airlines need to modernise their fleets in order to survive high fuel costs and that growth in Asia and the Middle East can offset weakness in the United States and Europe.

-But the Farnborough Air Show in July, the quietest for years, suggested the good times might be coming to an end as the euro zone debt crisis drags on, banks become wary of financing long-term, costly aircraft orders and Chinese growth slows.
+But the quietest Farnborough Air Show for years suggested the good times might be coming to an end as the euro zone debt crisis drags on, banks become increasingly wary of financing long-term, costly aircraft orders and Chinese growth slows.

 That has turned the spotlight on Airbus and Boeing's ability to deliver on a record backlog of orders, and on whether any of these might be delayed or cancelled.